CRISP news and events

 Rosemary Agnew is the Scottish Public Services Ombudsman, a post she took up on 1 May 2017.
 She is better known to many of us as the (now former) Scottish Information Commissioner: a post she held for five years, from 2012.
 Rosemary is committed to openness and transparency of public services, a critical part of which is access to data and information.
 Through her work as Information Commissioner and Ombudsman, and through personal interest, she has gained a unique perspective on the relationship between data, information, access and public service.
 This evening she will share with you some of her thoughts about this and how these have developed over time.

 The lecture will take place on 16th November 2017 at the University of St Andrews and will be followed by a wine reception.
 Attendance is free, and all attendees must register via firstname.lastname@example.org.

 CRISP is delighted to announce that it has joined forces with Routledge to provide a new book series titled 'Studies in Surveillance'.
 This is the world's first book series dedicated to the topic of surveillance.
-Further information about the series, including author guidelines can be found here.

 A world-leading expert in data protection and privacy governance from the United Kingdom will deliver the first of a series of public lectures at Victoria University of Wellington on Tuesday 16 August.

 Professor William Webster of Scotland’s University of Stirling is an internationally recognised scholar for his work in the governance and regulation of privacy and data protection.